 I SEE COOL THINGSâ€¦.SO WHAT?

 SO WHAT?
-Take advantage of all the cool things you see on social media and use it to your writing advantage.
-If you see an awesome picture of somebody skydiving, think about the cool and unique things the characters in your novel can do to make your work just as interesting as the post that sparked your attention.
-Also, if a picture catches your attention, it’s because something unique or interesting is being shown.
-Finally, if you take that same concept or idea and implement it into your writing, it’s bound to catch the interest of your readers and intrigue them.
+Take advantage of all the cool things you see on social media and use it to your advantage.
+If you see an awesome picture of somebody skydiving, think about exciting and unique actions for the characters in your novel to do, incorporating the interesting things from the post that sparked your attention into your writing.
+If a picture catches your attention, it’s because something of interest is being showcased.
+So, if you take that core idea and use it in your own work, it’s bound to catch the interest of your readers and intrigue them.
 Who knows, maybe the photo that inspired you inspired your work to inspire somebody else!

 I UNDERSTAND.
 WHAT ELSE?